INTRODUCTION: BETTER GRILLING

 - Marinate.
 Marinating your meat first for at least 30 minutes with fresh or dried herbs like rosemary and vinegar or lemon juice can help to reduce the development of carcinogens.
 Herbs in the mint family — basil, rosemary, thyme, oregano, and sage — may dramatically reduce the formation of HCAs

 - Don’t blacken.
-The blackened parts of grilled meats typically contain the most carcinogens from grilling, so try to avoid charring or blackening meats when possible.
+The blackened parts of grilled meats typically contain the most carcinogens, so try to avoid charring or blackening meats when possible.
 Grilling meats, and especially blackening on the grill, can also be contributing to unhealthy inflammation.

 - Ditch the aluminum foil.
 Aluminum foil, especially when used to bake at higher temperatures, can leach aluminum into our food.
 A recent study found that cooking red meat in aluminum foil may increase its aluminum content from 89% – to 378%.
 Though our body eliminates aluminum rather efficiently, over-exposure to aluminum has the potential to impact our long-term brain and bone health.
 Beeswax food wraps are becoming more popular and readily available and a great alternative to plastic wrap and aluminum foil.
 These types of wraps are great for wrapping cut-up produce, cheese, or other foods.
 They are also washable and reusable.

 This summer, you can enjoy cooking on your grill, but just be smart about it!
-Burning and charring your food is so over — healthy grilling is definitely the way to go!
+Burning and charring your food is so over — healthy sizzling on the old grill is definitely the way to go!
 Being smart about how you cook your food is an easy way to decrease your exposure to inflammatory compounds and carcinogens.

 You’ll get personalized 1:1 coaching with your very own health coach + bi-weekly group coaching during the program.
 With all that’s going on in our lives, sometimes it’s a good idea to take stock of where we are and freshen up on the basic stuff.
 Be sure and give this program a look!